MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 az login --service-principal --username APP_ID --password PASSWORD --tenant TENANT_ID
 ```

 To sign in with a certificate, it must be available locally as a PEM or DER file, in ASCII format.
-Remember that the **PRIVATE KEY** and **CERTIFICATE** must be appended together within the file.
+When using a PEM file, the **PRIVATE KEY** and **CERTIFICATE** must be appended together within the file.

 ```azurecli-interactive
 az login --service-principal --username APP_ID --tenant TENANT_ID --password /path/to/cert